A Sharp Home Page Products Support News About Us Buy

 • It can be useful NOT to call on favors you owed.
 This leaves clans obligated to you.
 By the same token, repay favors promptly.

-• Learn more about Glorantha, the world of King of Dragon Pass, at moondesignpublications.com
+• Learn more about Glorantha, the world of King of Dragon Pass, at glorantha.com and chaosium.com.

 • Follow @KingDragonPass on Twitter for more tips, or visit this page for updates.